edwardchang0112/FacialDataAugmentationSystemGUI/README.md

 1. Load Trained Model: Press "Browse Trained Model" to load your pre-trained model, then press the button "Load Trained Model"
 2. Load Weahter Info.: Press "Browse  Weahter File" to load the weather that you just dowload from https://e-service.cwb.gov.tw/HistoryDataQuery/index.jsp, then press the button "Load Weahter Info."
 3.

   (a) First Gen. File No.: Type the user No. you want, but make it in 3-number format (1:001, 10:, 010, ...)

   (b) Numbers of Gen. File: Type the number of users with data that you want to generate.

   (c) Prediction Days: The numbers of data that generated for 1 user.
 For now, please enter 15.

   (d) Start Date (YYYY-MM-DD)

   Then press "Start Generating New File"

-4. Based on the existing user to extend the data, so don't delete or make any changes on the file "User_No_Code_Table.xlsx" (a) Choose one existing file: Choose one existing file generating from step 3.
+4. Based on the existing user to extend the data, so don't delete or make any changes on the file "User_No_Code_Table.xlsx"

+  (a) Choose one existing file: Choose one existing file generating from step 3.

-  (c) Prediction Days: The numbers of data that generated for the user.
+  (b) Prediction Days: The numbers of data that generated for the user.
 For now, please enter 15.

-  (d) Start Date (YYYY-MM-DD)
+  (c) Start Date (YYYY-MM-DD)

 ### All the project just provide you a basic structure, you need to make some changes to fit your applications.